 How much do banks invest in fossil fuels?

-The UK’s five biggest banks – Barclays, HSBC, Natwest, Lloyds Banking Group and Standard Chartered – invested nearly £40.4bn into the coal industry alone between 2018 and 2020, according to campaigners Urgewald and Reclaim Finance.
+According to campaigners Urgewald and Reclaim Finance, the UK’s five biggest banks – HSBC, Barclays, Lloyds, Natwest and Standard Chartered – invested almost £40.4bn into the coal industry between 2018 and 2020.

 How can I find out if my bank invests in fossil fuels?